 Cost and Financial Assistance

-The cost for a group to attend a week-long session ranges from $275 to $375 per person, depending upon the type of session and the location.
+The cost for a group to attend a week-long session ranges from $365 to $415 per person, depending upon the type of session and the location.
 SSP believes that all youth, regardless of their family’s financial circumstances, should benefit from the experience of serving others.
-Because of this, we have a significant scholarship program.
+Because of this, we have a scholarship program with substantial funds available for youth to participate in our program.

 What if I’m not part of a group?